-- 2. If necessary, repeat the commands listed in the previous step to create the same directory on the other nodes in the cluster. - When you configure the oracle user's environment later in this chapter, set the ORACLE\BASE environment variable to specify the Oracle base directory that you have created.
+- 2. If necessary, repeat the commands listed in the previous step to create the same directory on the other nodes in the cluster. - 3.
+When you configure the oracle user's environment later in this chapter, set the ORACLE_BASE environment variable to specify the Oracle base directory you have created in this task.